 - Additional Features: GPS, Multiperson Monitoring, Lockbox, Wall-Mounted Button

-This company undersells itself, so they pleasantly surprised us during our Rescue Alert medical alert system review.
-Their new MXD base unit has the longest backup battery out of all we’ve tested, but nowhere on their website can you read this.
+This company undersells itself, so it pleasantly surprised us during our Rescue Alert medical alert system review.
+The base unit of its system has the longest backup battery out of all we’ve tested, but nowhere on its website can you read this.
 Also, the specified 600-foot pendant range was twice as wide outside in our tests.

-They also allow a genuinely rare option of buying all the equipment and getting free lifetime access to their help center.
-Their well-trained agents are excellent, and so is their language support.
+The company also allows a genuinely rare option of buying all the equipment and getting free lifetime access to the company’s help center.
+Its well-trained agents are excellent, and so is its language support.
 This is also one of the few medical alert systems with entirely free two-person monitoring.
 That is, if you need this option and choose it as a gift over a free lockbox.
-However, they offer only a few more extra features.
+However, the company offers only a few more extra features.

-Rescue Alert Medical Alert System Design & Major Features
+Rescue Alert Medical Alert System Design and Major Features

 The system does have a reset button, but it’s hidden away in the back of the unit.
 We don’t know why that is, possibly to avoid confusion, but this is not the best placement.
 Moreover, it’s positioned right next to a similarly sized test/learn button.